Udj13/gps-ble-receiver/README.md

 ### Connection to app

-Open Settings, then "Connect esternal GPS receiver..."
+Open Settings, then "Connect external GPS receiver..."

 Scan and connect "AGRO-GPS" device.